saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

 +----[SHA256]-----+
 ```

-In order to view and export your public key, use the command `cat` on your `.pub` key file or open in with a text editor.
+In order to view and export your public key, use the command `cat` on your `.pub` key file or open it with a text editor.

 ```bash
 cat ~/.ssh/id_rsa.pub